-Tennessee and Oklahoma have largely been unfamiliar with one another despite being two of the nation’s powerhouses in football, but the two are getting more acquainted on the gridiron now.
+Tennessee and Oklahoma largely have been unfamiliar with one another despite being two of the nation’s powerhouses in football, but the two are getting more acquainted on the gridiron now.

 On Monday, the Vols announced the dates for a future home-and-home series with the Sooners after having played in back-to-back seasons in 2014-15.
 The two are now set to square off in 2020 and 2024 with Tennessee visiting Norman in 2020 before Oklahoma comes to Knoxville in 2024.